Cosecha/cosecha-app/README.md

 This is so far an experiment at creating an online tool the [Cosecha Movement](http://movimientocosecha.com/).
 This site uses [Meteor](https://www.meteor.com/) with [React](https://facebook.github.io/react/) as the templating framework.

+---
+## Project Specs

+This is a list of how we plan to build this thing.

+### Framework: Meteor.js

+This is chosen because of its:
+- Ease of use
+- Easy to learn
+- Javascript in frontend and backend
+- It connects MongoDB and creates a local live-reloadable server for you

+### Templating: React

+Over time, this may change to React Native, but for now, we will be using React and using Cordova to make it accessible via a Android and iOS apps.

+### Hosting

+Need to make a decision when deployment time comes.
+For now there are two main options:
+1. Digital Ocean
+2. Modulus.io

+---
 ## Timeline

 This will really depend on if any people would like to join in the effort, but as of now the goal is to come out with a BETA release (something that is ready to be used) by June 17, 2016.